-You will be supplied with notes which cover the contents of the MST 301 Introduction to Distribution Theory and MST 302 Bayesian Statistics courses.
+The recommended texts are made available to you via the departmental library (or online as above).
 You will receive a set of tutorial problems at the beginning of each week and comprehensive solutions to the tutorials at the end of each week.
-Solutions to tests will be given to you at the end of each term test.
-The printing costs of the course handouts, statistical tables, tutorial and associated solutions is incorporated into the course charge and charged to your student account.
+Solutions to tests will be provided.
+The printing costs of the course handouts, statistical tables, tutorial questions, tests and associated solutions and library costs is incorporated into the course charge and charged to your student account.